rdpate/helpfile/about/about.md

 The first (outside-in) candidate with any language is saved and used if the search is exhausted without finding a matching language.
 If a help file is still not found, internal sections are searched (see Internal Sections).

-Use --debug-locations to see the locations searched.
+Use --debug-locations to see location details on stderr.

 ### Hidden Files